IBM-Cloud/idemix-issuer-verifier/README.md

 We discribe here 2 options for forking, configuring and deploying this application to Bluemix:

-1. Automatic deployment with the Bluemix DevOps pipeline and requires only a web browser to deploy and edit the code.
+1. Automatic deployment with the Bluemix DevOps pipeline: simple, requires only a web browser to deploy and edit the code.
 It consists of the following steps, described in detail below:
-  1. Log in to Bluemix and create an instance of the Identity Mixer experimental service.
+  1. Login to Bluemix and create two instances of the Identity Mixer experimental service.
-  2. Press Deploy to Bluemix button to automatically fork and deploy a sample app to Bluemix.
+  2. Press Deploy to Bluemix button to automatically fork and deploy the app to Bluemix.
   3. [Optional] Configure the service.
   4. [Optional] Edit the code to adapt the app to the service.

-1. Manual check out of the code and pushing it to Bluemix.
+1. Manual deployment: checking out a local copy of the code and pushing it to Bluemix.
 It consists of the following steps, described in detail below:
   1. Install cloud-cli tool.
   1. Clone this repository and adjust the configuration files.
-  1. Log in to Bluemix and create an instance of the Identity Mixer experimental service.
+  1. Login to Bluemix and create two instances of the Identity Mixer experimental service.
   3. Configure the service and edit the code to adapt the app to the service.
   4. Push the code to Bluemix.